 Employers must ensure any abrasive wheels that they supply come with declaration of conformity, ensuring they are safely designed, and appropriately marked.
 Employers must also conduct a risk assessment to ensure the work environment and work being done will be conducted safely.
 Any hazards identified must be suitably controlled.

 Are you in need of Abrasive Wheels Training?
-You Can Do It Training run a half-day course every month, for only £65 + VAT!
+We run a half-day course every month, for only £65 + VAT!
 Our next course is running Wednesday 5th April, 13:00 - 16:00.

 For more information, or to book on a course, feel free to contact our account managers: